Company registration Germany

 This option takes 3 to 4 weeks to process after you’ve delivered the original documents to us.

-- You can purchase a shelf company in Germany.
+- You can buy a shelf GmbH company in Germany.
 This is the quickest process of setting up a company in Germany and can be done fast if you opt for an online bank account.
 If you choose a high-street bank account, you’ll have to travel to Germany.
 Company registration cost for this option will be EUR 5400 ex.
 VAT.
-The entire process for this option will last up to 1 week if you chose online bank after we’ve received your original documents.

 Each of the above packages includes all the costs (for max 2 individuals shareholders, max 2 directors) for required mandatory company registration cost in Germany.
 That is company registration, Registered office address, tax registration, Notary fees, Commercial Register express fees, drafting documents, help with Bank account opening, setting up meetings if needed, transport from airport to first destination.
 Company registration cost in Germany will be paid in full in advance.
 No surprises during the process.